 If you’re new to double processing, it’s a post-processing technique where you pick a single RAW image, duplicate it, optimize one for the highlights and one for the shadows, and blend both together.

-The one thing that you need to remember is that this technique works best with Raw file.
-You can use JPEG but you won’t be able to recover as much details from the highlights or shadows.
+The one thing that you need to remember is that this technique works best with Raw files.
+You can use JPEG but you won’t be able to recover as many details from the highlights or shadows.

 Doesn’t make sense?
 Carry on reading 🙂

 Let’s say you’ve taken 3 bracketed images like below and you want to digitally blend them together.

 You’ve tried blending all methods that you know.

 But you still notice ghosting from the movement in the trees on the top right-hand corner of your image.